 ABOUT RYAN DUDA

-At Michigan State University, Ryan specialized in creating new theatrical works as well as collaborating with artists of all neuro and physical abilities to push the accepted boundaries of theatre.
-Upon graduation, he was awarded the College of Arts Community Partner Award and the Alumni Award for Undergraduate Excellence.
+At Michigan State University, I specialized in creating accessible theatrical works, collaborating with artists of all neuro and physical abilities to push the boundaries of theatre.
+Upon graduation, I was awarded the College of Arts and Letters' Community Partner Award and the Alumni Award for Undergraduate Excellence.